 There’s Less to Clean in a Tiny Home

-Moving into a tiny house means you need to get rid of a lot of non-tiny things like bulky couches, treadmills, dining tables, mattresses… you get it.
-The whole idea behind tiny living is to live tiny, so it makes sense you don’t have a lot of furniture, but this means you have a lot less to clean.
+Moving into a tiny house means you need to get rid of a lot of non-tiny things like couches, treadmills, dining tables, mattresses… you get it.
+The whole idea behind tiny living is to live tiny, so it makes sense since you don’t have a lot of furniture, you have a lot less to clean.

 You can get through cleaning the whole house in a fraction of the time it takes a regular home, and it’ll make you feel pretty great about disposing of all the household stuff you used to have.
 Tiny houses force you to downsize and live to the minimum.
 So, when you’re moving into your own tiny home, call LoadUp to haul your big stuff so you can live tiny.

 Need help whipping your house into shape?
 Check out our Spring into Spring Cleaning guide!

 Eco-friendly Tiny Houses Make a Big Impact

 Residential and commercial buildings in the US account for 40% of carbon emissions and 14% of potable water, so tiny homes set out to reduce the negative impact of building a home and maintaining it.
 Smaller means it’s more environmentally friendly with a lower carbon footprint, less consumption, higher energy efficiency, and more.